A World of Monsters

 - Traumatising content

-Meanwhile, Kiran leaves his home to defy fate.
+Meanwhile, Kiran leaves his home to defy mediocrity.
 Named after the hope he represents, he seeks a [Class] so austere that hundreds fail in their search.
-Even those that do succeed remain haunted by failure at every step on this path before which even the Gods bow their heads in respect.
+Yet, before this [Class] even the Gods bow their heads in respect.

 Updates on Fridays and Mondays.
 Bonuses on Wednesdays.